 - Protocol Type: Click to select the protocol for the Ethernet device.
-The ATEN Control System supports control of devices via telnet, ONVIF, TCP, UDP, HTTP, and HTTPS. - IP Address: Type to assign a fixed IP address to the Ethernet device. - Port: Type to assign a communication port. - Username & Password: Type the device's login/access credentials. - VE Manager Password: Type the administrator password of the VE Manager to allow the controller to access video sources connected to the video extenders managed by the VE Manager.
-Note: This setting is only applicable to ATEN networked video extenders. - Auth Type: Sets the authentication type that the device uses. - Check Status (ICMP): Select this option to allow the controller to send control messages to receive connection status for this Ethernet device.
-Note: To allow the online/offline status to be accessible to UnizonTM for remote management, select the UnizonTM checkbox that corresponds to the device in the Device Configuration list. - Stream: To allow video streaming to the controller via RTSP, select this option and type the streaming IP address, port, and login credentials of the Ethernet device. - Advance Settings: Click Advanced to display the Delay Interval setting. - Delay Interval: Sets a time delay for each command before they are sent to the device. - Delay after Login (for telnet only): Sets a delay (to allow a connection to be established) before the First and Second Commands are sent to the device. - Feedback Timeout: Sets the maximum interval that the controller allows in between parts of a feedback message.
-The controller uses this value to identify the end of a message. - End character: Type the end-of-text character of the device to inform controller the end of a message and to shorten the response time. - Send command after connection (for telnet and TCP only): Sends commands to the device after a successful connection has been established - Format: Sets the command format.
+The ATEN Control System supports control of devices via telnet, ONVIF, TCP, UDP, HTTP, HTTPS, and WebSocket.
+Configure the following fields as required. - IP Address: Type to assign a fixed IP address to the Ethernet device. - Port: Type to assign a communication port. - Username & Password: Type the device's login/access credentials. - VE Manager Password: Type the administrator password of the VE Manager to allow the controller to access video sources connected to the video extenders managed by the VE Manager. - Auth Type: Sets the authentication type that the device uses. - URIPath: Type the part of the WebSocket URI that follows its communication port.
+For example, if the URI is wss://<host>:31416/Dicentis/API, type Dicentis/API in this field. - SubProtocol: Type the subprotocol for the Ethernet device.
+This information shall be available in the device's reference or user manual. - WSS: Select to encrypt the WebSocket connection. - Edit Additional Info: - ExtHeader: Type the required data for handshake header. - Extension: Type the required data for the Sec-WebSocket-Extensions header field. - Edit Login Command: Click to edit the login command. - Check Status (ICMP): Select this option to allow the controller to send control messages to receive connection status for this Ethernet device.
+Note: To allow the online/offline status to be accessible to UnizonTM for remote management, select the UnizonTM checkbox that corresponds to the device in the Device Configuration list. - Stream: To allow video streaming to the controller via RTSP, select this option and type the streaming IP address, port, and login credentials of the Ethernet device. - Advance Settings: Click Advanced to display the Delay Interval setting. - Delay Interval: Sets a time delay for each command before they are sent to the device.

-- First Command: Sets the command. - Second Command: Sets the second command. - Automatically reconnect if no return message is received: Select this option to continue reconnection attempts when no return message is received from the device. - Keep Connection Alive (for telnet and TCP only): The controller sends a command to the device to maintain the connection and avoid timeout issues. - Command: Type a command to be sent to the selected device. - Interval: Type the interval at which the controller sends the command.
+- Delay after Login (for telnet only): Sets a delay (to allow a connection to be established) before the First and Second Commands are sent to the device. - Feedback Timeout: Sets the maximum interval that the controller allows in between parts of a feedback message.
+The controller uses this value to identify the end of a message. - End character: Type the end-of-text character of the device to inform controller the end of a message and to shorten the response time. - Send command after connection (for telnet and TCP only): Sends commands to the device after a successful connection has been established. - Format: Sets the command format. - First Command: Sets the command. - Second Command: Sets the second command. - Automatically reconnect if no return message is received: Select this option to continue reconnection attempts when no return message is received from the device. - Keep Connection Alive (for telnet and TCP only): The controller sends a command to the device to maintain the connection and avoid timeout issues. - Command: Type a command to be sent to the selected device. - Interval: Type the interval at which the controller sends the command.